yaelatletl/-godot-gj-api-h/README.md

 1. Put the plugin as a Node in your project.
 2. Call the function from the plugin.
 It'll initiate the request.
 3. When response is received plugin will send the signal gamejolt_request_completed with the type of the request and a message
-4. You may connect to this signal or yield
+4. You may connect to this signal or yield.
+Now, you can also write all your request directly, there is a queue to process all the requests.
 5. Get the response from the plugin - it's the parsed JSON to godot directory, which is the "response" part from GameJoltAPI.